rajprakash00/advaita-2020/README.md

-# Advaita 2020
+# Advaita - 2k20

-## The official website of the annual techno-cult fest of IIIT,BBSR
+## The official website of the annual techno-cult fest of IIIT, BBSR - 2020

 ### Usage